carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ~~~
 {: .source}

 Now it is time to do the convolution on the GPU.
 Scipy does not provide for functions that use the GPU, so we need to import the convolution function from another library, called "cupyx". cupyx.scipy contains a subset of all Scipy routines.
 You will see that the GPU convolution function from the "cupyx" library looks very much like the convolution function from Scipy we used previously.
-In general, Numpy and Cupy look very similar as well as the Scipy and "cupyx" libraries, as intended by the authors of those two libraries.
+In general, Numpy and CuPy look very similar as well as the Scipy and "cupyx" libraries, as intended by the authors of those two libraries.
 Let us again record the time to do the job, so we can compare with the time it took on the CPU to perform the convolution.

 ~~~python
 from cupyx.scipy.signal import convolve2d as convolve2d_gpu